-In FY 2018, City Council authorized the purchase of an additional 3,000-acre feet of water in the Simsboro Aquifer.
-The purchase of this water should be completed in early Fall.
-Combined with the 3,000-acre feet already purchased and the 1,613 acre feet in the Simsboro Aquifer used in Bob Bryant Park Plant, the City will own 7,613 acre feet of water in the Simsboro Aquifer providing combined water availability of 6.8 million gallons per day pumping capacity.
+In FY 2018, City Council authorized the purchase of an additional 3,000-acre feet of water in the Simsboro Aguifer.
+The purchase of this water should be completed Fall. feet Bryant Park Plant, the City will own 7,613 acre feet of water in the Simsboro Aquifer providing combined water availability of 6.8 million gallons per day pumping capacity.